osmosis-labs/iavl/docs/node/node.md

 		}
 	} else {
 		if node.leftHash == nil {
-			panic("node.leftHash was nil in writeBytes")
+			panic("node.leftHash was nil in WriteBytes")
 		}
 		cause = encodeBytes(w, node.leftHash)
 		if cause != nil {